tentone/cart-pendulum/README.md

 ### Linear Model

-- A [live demo of the model](https://tentone.github.io/cart-pendulum/model) is available with two training approaches for the linear model.
+- A [live demo of the linear model](https://tentone.github.io/cart-pendulum/examples/linear) is available with two training approaches for the linear model.
 Training parameters can be changed in the GUI.
 - The model has three inputs: the `position` and `velocity` of the cart and the `angle` of pendulum.
 - The model has two outputs: `left` button pressed and `right` button pressed.
 - For each input parameter a linear weight (m) and offset (b) are be applied.